Joseph L. Mankiewicz: 1964–1993: Later career

 In 1968, Mankiewicz signed a multi-picture deal with Warner Bros.-Seven Arts, with his first project titled The Bawdy Bard and Bill, a biopic about William Shakespeare by Anthony Burgess.
-However, he was intrigued by an original script tentatively titled War by David Newman and Robert Benton, the screenwriting team of Bonnie and Clyde (1967).
-The film was retitled There Was a Crooked Man...
-(1970), and it was the first Western genre film Mankiewicz had directed.
+However, he became intrigued with an original script tentatively titled War by David Newman and Robert Benton, the screenwriting team of Bonnie and Clyde (1967).
+Retitled There Was a Crooked Man...
+(1970), it was the first Western genre film Mankiewicz had directed.
 He reflected: "It's been a chance to try some muscles I haven't used before.
 Although, of course, I wrote a lot of Westerns in the old days.
 The old, old days."
 The film starred Kirk Douglas as a charming but ruthless convict who is sent to a remote Arizona prison where the conscientious prison warden (Henry Fonda) attempts to reform him.
-Filming began in March 1969, but six weeks into production, Mankiewicz slipped a disk at his home and directed the rest of the film from a wheelchair.
+Filming began in March 1969, but six weeks into production, Mankiewicz slipped a disc at his home and directed the rest of the film from a wheelchair.

 Meanwhile, Warner Bros.-Seven Arts underwent corporate restructuring, and the film's release was delayed by over a year.
 It premiered in London months before its release in the United States on Christmas Day 1970, with a minimal promotional campaign.
 Contemporary critical reaction was mixed, though the film has been viewed more favorably in retrospect.
 Vincent Canby of The New York Times wrote the film was "a movie of the sort of taste, intelligence and somewhat bitter humor I associate with Mr. Mankiewicz who, in real life, is one of America's most sophisticated, least folksy raconteurs, especially of stories about the old Hollywood."
-Pauline Kael of The New Yorker however lambasted the film as a "commercialized black comedy nihilism seems to have been written by an evil 2-year-old, and it has been directed in the Grand Rapids style of filmmaking."
+Pauline Kael of The New Yorker however lambasted the film as a "commercialized black comedy nihilism seems to have been written by an evil two-year-old, and it has been directed in the Grand Rapids style of filmmaking."

-During post-production on Crooked Man, in October 1969, Mankiewicz and Sidney Lumet shot 18 minutes of interstitial segments of celebrities reading select passages for the 1970 documentary King: A Filmed Record...
+During post-production on Crooked Man, in October 1969, Mankiewicz and Sidney Lumet shot eighteen minutes of interstitial segments of celebrities reading select passages for the 1970 documentary King: A Filmed Record...
 Montgomery to Memphis.
 Produced by Ely Landau, the documentary featured Harry Belafonte, Ruby Dee, Ben Gazzara, Charlton Heston, James Earl Jones, Burt Lancaster, Paul Newman, Anthony Quinn, Clarence Williams III, and Joanne Woodward.
 The film was screened in select theaters for only one night, March 24, 1970.